Cascading Failure Mitigation via Transmission Switching: Measure of Stress

 \subsubsection{Degree of Criticality ($C_i^{degree}$)}

 The degree of criticality of a line or transformer $i$ is the number of monitored lines and transformers that will be loaded above some threshold after the outage of line or transformer $i$.
-The nominal rating of the lines was used, here, for calculating the degree of criticality, similar to the degree of vulnerability.
-However, any desirable threshold can be picked by the operator, and the method does not limit this choice.
+The lines' nominal rating was used here for calculating the degree of criticality, similar to the degree of vulnerability.
+However, the operator can pick any desirable threshold, and the method does not limit this choice.
 The degree of criticality matrix is also a $1\times m_2$ matrix, where $m_2$ is the number of lines and transformers whose outage is monitored.
 The $i^{th}$ degree of criticality is the number of lines and transformers among all the $m_1$ monitored lines and transformers whose flows will exceed the threshold after the outage of the $i_{th}$ line or transformer.
-This metric can be calculated as shown in (\ref{eq:CDegree}).
+This metric can be calculated, as shown in (\ref{eq:CDegree}).